Clinical Research Support Office/CRSO

 - Support for and Knowledge of Regulatory Activities

-- Protocol, Informed Consent, Data and Safety Monitoring Plans, and IRB Liaison Services: The Clinical Research Support Office provides support for the regulatory activities required for the successful conduct of translational and clinical research conducted at Rockefeller University Hospital (RUH) through coordination and integration of staff resources and policies via a centralized office, assisting investigators, teams, and staff in the following areas:
+- Protocol, Informed Consent, Data and Safety Monitoring Plans: The Clinical Research Support Office and the Clinical and Translational Research Facilitation Office provide complementary services to support the regulatory activities required for the successful conduct of translational and clinical research conducted at Rockefeller University Hospital (RUH).
+Coordination and integration of CRSO staff resources and policies affords investigators, teams, and staff support in the following areas:

 - Support in achieving Patient Safety and Regulatory Management and Compliance: DSMP oversight